Washington Huskies women's volleyball: History

 UW volleyball vs. Cal in a battle of national AVCA top 10 teams.

 When McLaughlin took over the Washington program in 2001, the team was last in the Pac-10 Conference.
 In his first year at UW, he led the Huskies to an 11–16 record and a 4–14 mark in the Pac-10.
 The team's 11 wins in 2001 were the most for the program since 1997 (it had been '97 that UW made the NCAA Sweet Sixteen).
 Just one year later, the Huskies went 20–11 and made the NCAA second round.
 Since 2003, Washington has not won fewer than 23 matches or lost more than nine in any season.

 In 2004, the Huskies won their first-ever Pac-10 title, and McLaughlin earned his first AVCA National Coach of the Year honor.
 In his fifth year at UW in 2005, he led the program to its only national title and a record as Washington swept all six of their matches in the tournament, including top-ranked Nebraska in the final at the Alamodome in San Antonio.
 McLaughlin was named the Pac-10 Coach of the Year, and made history as the first coach in NCAA history to win a national championship in both men and women's volleyball, having led the USC men's team to a national title in 1990.

 In 2006, he led UW to its third straight national semifinal, but the Dawgs fell to runner-up Stanford.

 The NCAA Championships were hosted in Seattle at KeyArena at Seattle Center in 2013.
 The Huskies, led by AVCA National Player of the Year and Honda Award Winner Krista Vansant, won the Pac-12 title and reached the Final Four, but they fell in straight sets in the semifinals to eventual national champion Penn State.

 There had been 35 All-Americans and 9 Academic All-Americans since McLaughlin's deeded arrival.

-A young Coach Keegan's tenure has begun with the awarding of several All-Americans moreover, significantly, in Kara Bajema (c/o 2019), Lianna Sybeldon (consensus) and Courtney Schwan (uniquely, of the PNW).
+Keegan's tenure has begun with the awarding of several All-Americans significantly, in Kara Bajema (c/o 2019), Lianna Sybeldon (consensus) and Courtney Schwan (uniquely, of the PNW).

-Additionally, foremost, also distinctive of the Pacific Northwest (Portland, OR; Seattle-Tacoma, WA; Spokane, WA; Boise, ID), the program has been a national leading attendance draw.
+The program, the Pacific Northwest (Portland, OR; Seattle-Tacoma, WA; Spokane, WA; Boise, ID, has been a national leading attendance draw.
 Their turnstile numbers consistently rank among top 10 averages.